-3 US Military Members Killed By Roadside Bomb In Afghanistan
+Three US Military Members Killed By Roadside Bomb In Afghanistan

 “The convoy set off a roadside mine, and there was smoke all over the place.
 It nearly took our lives, too,” said Haji Abdulamin, according to the New York Times.
 “The road was blocked, and a few minutes later helicopters landed and took the dead.”

 Today’s roadside bombing is the deadliest attack against the U.S. in Afghanistan since June 2017, bringing the number of service members killed in 2018 to 13.
-Ghanzi officials reported heavy fighting recently throughout the area, according to the New York Times.
+Ghazni officials reported heavy fighting recently throughout the area, according to the New York Times.
 The spokesman for the province, Mohammad Arif Noori, said in a statement dozens of Taliban fighters have been killed, as well as seven security force members.

 Another witness to the deadly attack saw the bomb go off.
 He stated there were helicopters in the area bombing the ground.

 “The situation was not good,” he said.
 “I think six or seven Taliban were killed too.”

 Just a few days ago, another soldier was killed while in Afghanistan, according to the Army Times.
 Sgt.
 Leandro Jasso, 25, an Army Ranger, was killed while deployed for Operation Freedom’s Sentinel.
 Jasso was shot by small arms fire during an operation to eliminate al Qaeda in Nimroz province.
 It is believed Jasso was accidentally shot by an Afghan “partner force,” according to a NATO press release.
 An investigation indicated he was not shot intentionally.